We’ve all heard about the gender pay gap. If you’re a woman, you could be on a lower salary than male co-workers.

 Generally, the average UK pension pot for men and women over 50 holds:

-That means that men aged over 50 have nearly twice as much saved in their pension pots as women, setting themselves up for a much more comfortable retirement.
-In contrast, a quarter of women over 50 have less than £5,000 in their pension pot, and are more likely to not know the size of their pension pot at all.
+That means that men have more than twice as much saved in their pension pots as women, setting themselves up for a much more comfortable retirement.
+In contrast, a third of women have less than £5,000 in their pension pot, and are more likely to not know the size of their pension pot at all.

 Why does the gender pension gap exist?